 In high-traffic areas or load-bearing structures, plywood’s durability makes it a better choice.
 MDF, while strong, is more suited for decorative purposes or light-duty furniture.

-Why is Plywood Better Than MDF?
+Why Is Plywood Better Than MDF?

 Many professionals and DIY enthusiasts ask, “Why is plywood better than MDF?”
 The answer often lies in the versatility and strength of plywood.
 Plywood can be used in structural applications like flooring and roofing, where MDF simply wouldn’t hold up.